mklimek1/final-project/Markdown-in-CAT-test.md

 ### Block Code

-This is an example of block code with:
+This is an example of block code with Markdown syntax:
 ```
 1. __Bold__
 2. *Italic*